AlexGavrilov939/AlgoExplorer/README.md

 # AlgoExplorer - data structures and algorithms in JS/TS.

 Best practices, examples, and exercises.
-All you need to be fit for your next interview.
+Everything you need to prepare for the algorithmic section of the interview if you are going to take it at JS/TS.
+Most of the examples and implementations are mainly added in the Typescript language, but you can easily turn it into JS.

 <!-- Banner -->
 [![JavaScript Banner][banner]](DIRECTORY.md)